- News & events

 Please do not apply directly to the SFU Faculty of Health Sciences until you are directed to do so.
 This is a three-step review and selection process.

-At the first stage, the training team will review letters of intent and unofficial university transcripts and invite the strongest candidates to apply to the second stage.
+At the first stage, the training team will review letters of intent, writing samples and unofficial university transcripts and invite the strongest candidates to apply to the second stage.

 The second stage of the process (by invitation only) will be to have a short phone interview with the training team.